 Have a good read and while we know it may all sound a bit overwhelming and scary, we're going to do it together, one step at a time, okay?

 1. The LPC & LMFT Boards' New Rules Changes

 Remember when your high school driving instructor told you, "ignorance is no excuse under the law"?
 He was right and it applies to all laws on the books not just the rules of the road.
-The governing powers expect you to know all of the laws, rules, and regulations that apply to any and all facets of your life.
+That means that when you get stopped, or worse, and you tell the cop/judge, "but I didn't know!", there will be little to no mercy.

 2. The Complaint Process